Search

 Risk factors for cardiovascular disease in women

 In addition to traditional cardiovascular disease risk factors, the risk of a heart attack or stroke may also be affected by women-specific risk factors.
-When talking to a new doctor, it is important to let them know if you have these conditions as part of your personal history, so they can take it into account.
+When talking to your doctor, it is important to let them know if you have ever been diagnosed with any of these conditions or risk factors.

 Polycystic ovary syndrome is the most common hormone-related disease affecting women of reproductive age.
 Women with polycystic ovary syndrome often have a lowered response to insulin (the hormone that regulates blood sugar levels).
 This can lead to obesity, high blood pressure, type 2 diabetes, and high cholesterol.
 All these factors increase the risk of cardiovascular disease.